 Depreciation and amortization.
-Depreciation and amortization expenses increased \$0.9 million or 75% to \$2.0 million for the year ended December 31, 2018 from \$1.1 million for the year ended December 31, 2017.
-The increase in depreciation and amortization for the year ended December 31, 2018 resulted primarily from the amortization of software developed for internal use that became ready for its intended use after December 31, 2017.
+Depreciation and amortization expenses increased \$0.9 million or 45% to \$2.9 million for the year ended December 31, 2019 from \$2.0 million for the year ended December 31, 2018.
+The increase in depreciation and amortization for the year ended December 31, 2019 resulted primarily from the amortization of software developed for internal use that became ready for its intended use after December 31, 2018.

 Other income, net.
-For the year ended December 31, 2018, other income, net consisted primarily of transition service income of \$0.2 million and the insurance proceeds of \$0.4 million in relation to previously settled litigation.
+There was no other income, net, for the year ended December 31, 2019.
+For the year ended December 31, 2018, other income, net, consisted primarily of transition service income of \$0.2 million and the insurance proceeds of \$0.4 million in relation to previously settled litigation.

 Loss before income taxes.
-We had a loss before income taxes of \$6.9 million for the year ended December 31, 2018 as compared to \$21.5 million for the year ended December 31, 2017.
-The decrease in loss before income taxes resulted from the increase in revenue, decrease in our cost of revenue as a percentage of revenue, decreases in litigation costs and share-based compensation expense, which were partially offset by increases in salaries and benefits, other professional fees and depreciation and amortization.
+We had a loss before income taxes of \$11.1 million for the year ended December 31, 2019 as compared to \$6.9 million for the year ended December 31, 2018.
+The increase in loss before income taxes was primarily attributable to the increase in noncash share-based compensation expense of \$9.2 million (\$2.2 million of which is one-time), salaries and benefits and sales commission of \$3.3 million, and depreciation and amortization of \$0.9 million, which was partially offset by the increase in revenue and the decrease in our cost of revenue as a percentage of revenue.

 Income taxes.
-Income tax expense of \$0 was recognized for the years ended December 31, 2018 and 2017.
-A full valuation allowance on the deferred tax assets was recognized as of December 31, 2018 and 2017.
-On December 22, 2017, the Act was enacted, with the statutory federal income tax rate lowered to 21% among other changes, effective on January 1, 2018.
-As a full valuation allowance was provided as of December 31, 2018 and 2017, the Act does not have a material net impact on our consolidated financial statements.
+Income tax expense of \$0 was recognized for the years ended December 31, 2019 and 2018.
+A full valuation allowance on the deferred tax assets was recognized as of December 31, 2019 and 2018.
 See Note 9, "Income Taxes," included in "Notes to Consolidated Financial Statements," for details.

 Net loss.
-A net loss of \$6.9 million was recognized for the year ended December 31, 2018 as compared to \$21.5 million for the year ended December 31, 2017, as a result of the foregoing.
+A net loss of \$11.1 million was recognized for the year ended December 31, 2019 as compared to \$6.9 million for the year ended December 31, 2018, as a result of the foregoing.